Stryker - Spinal Implants Business

 Series D in 2004

-Spine Next is a France-based biotechnology company that specializes in the manufacture and marketing of orthopedic spinal implant devices intended for spinal fusion surgeries.
-Founded in 1999, the company has developed innovative products such as the Wallis system, a stabilization device designed to treat degenerative disc disease without the need for vertebral fusion.
-Spine Next was acquired by Abbott on October 25, 2004, enhancing its capabilities and market presence in the orthopedic medical device sector.
+Spine Next is a France-based biotech company established in 1999, specializing in the manufacture and marketing of orthopedic spinal implant devices designed for spinal fusion surgeries.
+The company is known for its Wallis system, a stabilization device that addresses degenerative disc disease without the need for vertebral fusion.
+In 2004, Spine Next was acquired by Abbott, further enhancing its capabilities in the orthopedic market.

 Raymedica